 Heart of the Monster

-Heart of the Monster is a 53 acre site located off of U.S. 12 East south of the visitor center.
-The Heart of the Monster according to the Nez Perce creation story, Iceye’ye (Coyote) killed a large monster along the Clearwater River near present day Kamiah, Idaho, thus creating different tribes in the region, including the Nez Perce.
+Heart of the Monster is a 53-acre site located off of the U.S. 12 East south of the visitor center.
+The Heart of the Monster according to the Nez Perce creation story, Iceye’ye (Coyote) killed a large monster along the Clearwater River near present-day Kamiah, Idaho, thus creating different tribes in the region, including the Nez Perce.

 The large rock formation is said to represent the heart of the monster described in the Nez Perce legend.